 A student who receives a Class "A" referral will serve lunch detention that day or the following day.
 Students may also receive detention for chewing gum, eating in class, dress code violations, and tardiness.
 Every five tardies result in a lunch detention.
-After 15 tardies a student will be required to attend mandatory study hall on Wednesday.
+After 15 tardies a student will be given a B Offense